History of the Campuses and Buildings of the University of Rochester

 Carillons have existed in the Low Countries since the Sixteenth Century but only became popular in the United States in the 1920s.
 The first modern carillon in this country was installed in 1922 at the Church of Our Lady of Good Voyage in Gloucester, Massachusetts.
 The first in New York State was donated by John D. Rockefeller, Jr. to the Park Avenue Baptist Church in New York City in 1925.
 This church moved to Riverside Drive in 1931 with the relocated carillon having been expanded to 72 bells, the largest in the world at the time.
 The second instrument was installed at the Albany city hall in 1927 and the third at St. Thomas Episcopal Church in New York City in 1929.
 These were widely publicized and concerts were often broadcast over radio.

 The Hopeman Memorial Chimes were presented to the University of Rochester in 1930 by Albert A. Hopeman, Bertram C. Hopeman, and J. Margaret Hopeman in memory of their father, the late Arendt Willem Hopeman.
-The seventeen bells were installed in the Rush Rhees Library tower by Meneely and Company of Watervliet, New York, with Harold Gleason of the Eastman School acting as music consultant.
+The seventeen bells were installed in the lantern on top of the Rush Rhees Library tower by Meneely and Company of Watervliet, New York, with Harold Gleason of the Eastman School acting as music consultant.

 The ringing of the chimes was an unpaid service provided by various members of the University community.
 In 1930, the year the River Campus opened for students, English professor John R. Slater was placed in charge of the chimes, which he rang regularly for the next twelve years.
 By the time he retired in 1942, Slater had composed several hundred pieces especially for the Hopeman Memorial Chimes.

 Robert F. Metzdorf became assistant bellman in 1937 and was promoted to chief bellman in 1942.
 He was succeeded in 1949 by Arthur Frackenpohl.
-G. Marshall Abbey succeed him circa 1953.
+G. Marshall Abbey succeeded him circa 1953.
 In May 1954 the Bellman's Society was organized to involve students in the ringing of the chimes.
 It consisted of a limited number of undergraduates selected through competition, with two senior bellman in charge.
-The Bellman's Society disbanded sometime in the mid-1980s.
+The Bellman's Society evolved into the Carillon Society, which has been very active in recent years..

 Contributed by Doris Aman, Director of Carillon Activities, Arthur Satz Department of Music, July 2022